 Short History of GDOES

-In 1968, Werner Grimm introduced a glow discharge tube as a light source for spectroscopic analyses investigating the chemical composition of metallic materials.
-The so-called Grimm discharge tube is characterized by a special arrangement of the electrodes: The two electrodes of the DC current source are set up of a cylindrical hollow anode and the sample as cathode which is sealing the anode tightly.
+In 1968, Werner Grimm introduced a glow discharge tube as a light source for spectroscopic measurements, investigating the chemical composition of metallic materials.
+The so-called Grimm discharge tube is characterized by a special arrangement of the electrodes: The two electrodes of the DC current source are set up of a cylindrical hollow anode and the sample as cathode, which is sealing the anode tightly.
 Since then, this technique and its applications have been continuously refined.
 Today, GDOES is one of the most precise methods of elemental analysis and layer thickness measurement.

 How does GDOES work?
 (Simplified description)